Six Nations 2018: Wales name unchanged team v England

 The New Zealander has stuck with the starting XV from the 34-7 win over Scotland, resisting the temptation to select fit-again wing George North who is on the bench.

-North takes the place of Ospreys centre Owen Watkin on the bench in the only change to the match squad.
+North takes the place of Ospreys centre Owen Watkin among the replacements in the only change to the match squad.

 Worcester wing Josh Adams retains his place to win a second cap.

-Lock Cory Hill passed his head injury assessment after taking a blow in the win over Scotland, but Saracens back Liam Williams fails to make the squad despite taking a full part in training on Monday.
+Lock Cory Hill is still going through his head injury assessment after taking a blow in the win over Scotland and hopes to prove his fitness by being involved in full training on Thursday.

+Saracens back Liam Williams fails to make the squad despite taking a full part in training on Monday.

+Gatland confirmed the British and Irish Lions full-back will return to his club to play with Saracens facing Newcastle in the Aviva Premiership on Saturday, 10 February.

 - England's Youngs to miss rest of Six Nations